Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 1 of them that has just recently moved to Vancouver has been great support for me because I 1st became friends with him when I was 13 and we were playing basically on the same soccer team together until we both graduated from high school.
 So as we grew up together he has seen me have seizures before and has learned how to react to them in the proper way when I have a seizure in front of him.

-Anyways all my best friends are very kind, caring, and positive mature people it's just that I don't feel comfortable talking to all of them especially if it's a serious problem to do with my anti-epileptic drug's and epilepsy.
+Anyways all my best friends are very kind, caring, and positive mature people it's just that I don't feel comfortable talking to all of them especially if it's a serious problem to do with my AED's and epilepsy.

 I also can't just always go talking to them about these big problems in my life because they sure as hell have there own personal problems that they have to deal with themselves without me having to add more problems into there lives.